Leading in times of crisis is challenging.

 Look for ways to get the information you need as efficiently (small chunks) as possible.
 Protect your senses from becoming over-stimulated and overwhelmed.

 2. Notice how the sensory stimulation affects the body.

 It will affect you.
 It is okay.
 Just notice.
 A contraction is simply a contraction.
 Specific simple movements and a few deep breaths can release it.
 Feel your environment, the ground, the texture of your clothes.
 Come back.
 Contraction does not have to dictate reaction.

 3. Look for clearer perception.

-Not a slave to past or future fears, see with much more clarity what is actually happening now and what needs to be done next – the very next step.
+Not a slave to past or compelled by future fears, see with clarity what is actually happening now and what needs to be done next – the very next step.

 If the owner of the bakery could have done this, he may have avoided a very unfortunate incident and loss of a good employee.

 If the worker could have done this, she would likely still have a job.